 Some other reasons include...

 - Self imposed urgency: You’ve decided on the amount of time dedicated to the task.
 You’ve set the start and end time.
 This can help create urgency that may not have existed previously, which in turn could help you focus on the task.

 - Better understanding of how long tasks take: With every task you timebox, you will gain a better understanding of the time needed to complete it.
 This will mean better time estimates for future tasks.

 - Better clarity across your calendar and schedule: Timeboxing your tasks mean you’ve considered priorities, determined when you’re working on them and for how long.
 This will create a clearer understanding of your schedule.

 - More efficient meetings: If you often find meetings run over time, it may be a good idea to timebox the agenda ideas.
-Use a timer, once that allocated time is up, move to the next topic.
+Use a tool to track time (like Llama Life), once that allocated time is up, move to the next topic.
 It's important to first set this precedence at the beginning of the meeting to ensure everyone is on at the same page.

 - Minimise tendency to procrastinate: By specifically blocking time for a task, you may be able to laser focus on that task, overcoming the tendency to procrastinate.
 Once you use timeboxing consistently in your workflow, you should see a reduction in procrastination overall.

 - Avoid analysis paralysis: If you're someone who struggles to make decisions until you're convinced they're error free, timeboxing can help to keep perfectionist tendencies at bay.

 - Shows progress: As you're completing and validating prioritised pieces of work by a deadline you've set, you will be able to see progress.

 Is the Pomodoro Technique same as timeboxing? 🍅